 According to Crunchbase, Upwork has raised a total of $168 million in 12 rounds of venture capital funding.
 Most of the money has been injected prior to the merger in 2013.

 In 2018, Upwork was able to go public at a valuation of $1.5 billion, raising another $187 million in the process.
-As of April 2020, the company has a market cap of $900 million, which represents a 40 percent decrease in value over the past two years.
+Upwork is currently valued at around $3 billion.